Post-Funeral Mission to Mars

 Billy peers out the cold, turbid window and sees Harryhausen beasts run amok in the cloudscape: dinosaurs gnawing on cars and bridges, a distant Cyclops ripping a train off its tracks.

 A break in the clouds reveals a stretch of suburbia, of baseball fields where an interest in sports fell short of home plate.
-All around, long thin roads blink with ant-cars: “Ants can lift fifty times their own weight, you know,” his mother once said, not long before getting sick.
+All around, long thin roads blink with ant-cars: “Ants can lift fifty times their own weight, you know,” his mother once said, not long before she got sick.

 Suburbia slides back into view, its rooftops the color of cigarette ash, a string of retention ponds like chicory weeds in cracked pavement.
 His estranged father intrudes upon his thoughts: “Earth to Billy, Earth to Billy—I said grab me another beer!”

-A fiery sunset now paints the clouds, and Billy wipes away his tears.
+A fiery sunset now paints the clouds, and Billy wipes away tears.
 A voice explodes from the intercom static: “Mars to Billy . . . —ars to Billy . . .
 This is your mother . . . —der alien attack!
 I repeat, we’re under —n attack! . . .
 Please—ome to Mars at once.
 We need your help!”

 Comments